Rescriptor Side Effects

-Note: This page contains side effects data for the generic drug delavirdine.
-It is possible that some of the dosage forms included below may not apply to the brand name Rescriptor.
+Note: This document contains side effect information about delavirdine.
+Some of the dosage forms listed on this page may not apply to the brand name Rescriptor.

 Common side effects of Rescriptor include: skin rash and nausea.
 Other side effects include: diarrhea, fatigue, headache, increased serum alanine aminotransferase, and increased serum aspartate aminotransferase.
 See below for a comprehensive list of adverse effects.

 For the Consumer

 Applies to delavirdine: oral tablet

 Along with its needed effects, delavirdine (the active ingredient contained in Rescriptor) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.